ptvan/ptvan.github.io/_posts/2026-01-18-statistical-literacy.md

 Carl Bergstrom's [Calling Bullshit](https://callingbullshit.org/) covers some of this blogpost's points.
 In addition, Bergstrom's efforts (working with colleague Jevin West) more recently include [Bullshit Machines](https://thebullshitmachines.com/) concerning LLMs.
 Other books on statistical literacy include [The Tiger That Isn't](https://plus.maths.org/content/tiger-isnt) and [The Art of Statistics](https://medium.com/@juntaah/review-the-art-of-statistics-david-spiegelhalter-ed366f4102ea).
 I haven't read these two books (the links are to reviews), but intend to in the future.

+Some examples of misleading graphics can be seen in this [Graph Gone Wrong article](https://medium.com/@Ana_kin/graphs-gone-wrong-misleading-data-visualizations-d4805d1c4700).

 Emily Oster documents several instances where health recommendations given to pregnant women were based on historical studies with small and/or unrepresentative samples in her book [Expecting Better](https://www.penguinrandomhouse.com/books/310896/expecting-better-by-emily-oster/).

-Edward Tufte has a well-regarded series of [books on statistical graphics](https://www.edwardtufte.com/books/) starting with the classic "The Visual Display of Quantitative Information".
+Edward Tufte has a well-regarded series of [books on statistical graphics](https://www.edwardtufte.com/books/) starting with the classic "The Visual Display of Quantitative Information" which discusses some visually misleading graphics.

 Berkson's paradox was recently illustrated using [real-world COVID data](https://pmc.ncbi.nlm.nih.gov/articles/PMC10016947/).